(Sub)linear kernels for edge modification problems towards structured graph classes: Abstract

 \section{Abstract}

-In a (parameterized) graph edge modification problem, we are given a graph $G$, an integer $k$ and a (usually well-structured) class of graphs $\Gg$, and ask whether it is possible to transform $G$ into a graph $G' \in \Gg$ by adding and/or removing at most $k$ edges.
+In a (parameterized) graph edge modification problem, we are given a graph $G$, an integer $k$ and a (usually well-structured) class of graphs $\mathcal{G}$, and ask whether it is possible to transform $G$ into a graph $G' \in \mathcal{G}$ by adding and/or removing at most $k$ edges.
 Parameterized graph edge modification problems received considerable attention in the last decades.

-In this paper we focus on finding small kernels for edge modification problems.
+In this paper, we focus on finding small kernels for edge modification problems.
 One of the most studied problems is the \textsc{Cluster Editing} problem, in which the goal is to partition the vertex set into a disjoint union of cliques.
-Even if a $2k$ kernel exists for \textsc{Cluster Editing}, this kernel does not reduce the size of the instance in most cases.
+Even if this problem admits a $2k$ kernel~\cite{cao2012cluster}, this kernel does not reduce the size of most instances.
 Therefore, we explore the question of whether linear kernels are a theoretical limit in edge modification problems, in particular when the target graphs are very structured (such as a partition into cliques for instance).
 We prove, as far as we know, the first sublinear kernel for an edge modification problem.
 Namely, we show that \textsc{Clique + Independent Set Deletion}, which is a restriction of \textsc{Cluster Deletion}, admits a kernel of size $O(k/\log k)$.

 We also obtain small kernels for several other edge modification problems.
 We prove that \textsc{Split Addition} (and the equivalent \textsc{Split Deletion}) admits a linear kernel, improving the existing quadratic kernel of Ghosh et al.~\cite{ghosh2015faster}.
-We also prove that \textsc{Trivially Perfect Addition} admits a quadratic kernel (improving the cubic kernel of Guo~\cite{guo2007problem}), and finally prove that its triangle-free version (\textsc{Starforest Deletion}) admits a linear kernel, which is optimal under ETH.
+We complement this result by proving that \textsc{Trivially Perfect Addition} admits a quadratic kernel (improving the cubic kernel of Guo~\cite{guo2007problem}), and finally prove that its triangle-free version (\textsc{Starforest Deletion}) admits a linear kernel, which is optimal under ETH.